How does that make you feel?

 When you give your child, of any age, instruction or redirection, allow him to surrender with dignity.

 That means that when you give you correct your child, you don't hover over him to make sure he does it.
 For example, you tell him to pick up his toys.
 You don't then stand there and stare him down while he does so.
 You go off and do your own thing.
 Of course, you check on him.
 Once he has made progress, you thank him for what he has done thus far.

 The same can be done with a baby.
 Say your baby is touching something he shouldn't but isn't dangerous.
-You tell him that is a no and then turn to whatever you are doing.
+You tell him that is a no and then turn to do something else.
 Allow your child the chance to stop the behavior.
 Young babies (at least mine) seem very interested in doing a certain behavior over and over to see if what was no yesterday is still a no today.
-Toddlers are probably the same way, but they aren't as cute about it :).
-If I turn away from it, they usually give it up and move on to some other activity.
-Of course, if I turn away and they continue anyway, then I continue on with the discipline.
+Toddlers are often the same way, but they aren't as cute about it :).
+If I turn away from it, the child usually gives it up and move on to some other activity.
+Of course, if I turn away and the child continues anyway, then I continue on with the discipline.

 Allowing your child to surrender with dignity also means you don't lecture him unnecessarily about the behavior once he has stopped it.
 Yes, there are times you will need to discuss the behavior assuming your child is old enough to benefit from such a conversation, but a lecture is not necessary following each action.
 The discussion will usually prove more beneficial to all if done when all parties are calm.